-- increasing the awareness of the Kāpiti Coast as a great place to live, visit and do business; highlighting our quality of life, improved infrastructure, rich culture and resilience in order to attract more residents, businesses and investment, and increase visitor spend and guest nights - enabling increased higher paying local job opportunities in our communities, creating more employment and training pathways for our young people / rangatahi including those not in education, employment, or training (NEET's), and facilitating opportunities for industry to
+- increasing the awareness of the Kāpiti Coast as a great place to live, visit and do business; highlighting our quality of life, improved infrastructure, rich culture, natural environment and resilience in order to attract more residents, businesses and investment, and increase visitor spend and guest nights. - enabling increased higher paying local job opportunities in our communities, creating more employment and training pathways for our young people / rangatahi including those not in education, employment,

-- connect to the skills, talent and expertise of older people and people with disabilities in the district. - highlighting our key sectors and environment, including what we have to offer in terms of manufacturing and service based industries, creative industries, productive lands and niche & artisan producers, attractions and parks, and working with iwi to unlock opportunities for Māori-owned land and businesses. - supporting and encouraging more businesses to start up and establish in the district.
-Kapiti already has a high percentage of self-employed residents, 27.9% compared to 16.2% nationally and the opportunity exists to support further growth of these existing businesses, as well as helping new businesses establish and feel welcomed. - Areas we need to improve
+- or training (NEET), people with disabilities and; facilitating opportunities for industry to connect to the skills, talent and expertise of older people and in the district. - highlighting our key sectors and environment, including what we have to offer in terms of manufacturing and service based industries, creative industries, productive lands and niche & artisan producers, attractions and parks, and working with iwi to unlock opportunities for Māori-owned land and businesses. - supporting and encouraging more businesses to start up and establish in the district.
+Kāpiti already has a high percentage of self-employed residents, 27.9% compared to 16.2% nationally and the opportunity exists to support further growth of these existing businesses, as well as helping new businesses establish and feel welcome.